 Any client records slated for destruction are destroyed by shredding in-house or by contracting with a certified document destruction company.

 None of the rights, duties, and privileges of either party may be assigned or otherwise transferred without the express written consent of the other party.

 It is expected and understood that this memorandum has been distributed to the client and that it is deemed accepted by the client unless the client notifies this firm in writing of any objection.
-An e-mail acknowledging review of this fee letter or a signature acceptance of the fee letter or the submission of any payment to this firm after the dissemination of this memorandum is treated as a specific acceptance of the terms and conditions of this memorandum.
+An e-mail acknowledging review of this memorandum or a signature acceptance of the memorandum or the submission of any payment to this firm after the dissemination of this memorandum is treated as a specific acceptance of the terms and conditions of this memorandum.

 c.
 Choice of Law.

 The validity of the contract between this firm and the client is to be determined under, and the provisions of the contract are to be construed in accordance with, the laws of the State of Colorado.
 Any dispute is to be resolved in Denver, Colorado.
 Notwithstanding the foregoing, if the services are to be performed in and relate to Louisiana, then the laws of Louisiana are to govern and disputes are to be resolved in Louisiana.